Canada Programs & Partnerships

 Mentoring provides women and girls who are in a difficult place in their lives with someone to guide them through the struggles they are facing towards a hopeful future.
 The training will teach participants to deliver personalized, effective care and maintain safe boundaries.

 Born from the creative and collaborative minds at Her International and Mamas For Mamas and inspired by the success of Her International's Mothers’ Groups in Nepal, Empowerment Popups focus on equipping women with the skills they need to be effective and successful in their lives.
 The events build on the collaborative and community-support model by inviting individual experts and local businesses to volunteer their knowledge and facilities to host the popups.

 Not only do the groups empower women through teaching skills but also through gathering them together to strengthen communities and develop a sense of "tribe".
 Participants share that "by coming together they learn not only from the speaker but from each other.
 There is a magic in coming together to share knowledge and experiences.
 Connections and insights side by side with others in attendance.
 This is the true POWER of the Empowerment Popups!"

 The popups are offered bimonthly.
 To find out about the next popup coming up, check the Her International "Events" Facebook page.

 H.O.P.E. in Her Eyes

-On Feb.
-9, 2018, Her International partnered with H.O.P.E.
-Outreach and the House of HOPE to bring a SOLD OUT show in Kelowna an evening like no one had ever seen.
-There was eyegazing and an art auction that depicted women and their eyes.
+On March 8, 2019, Her International partnered with H.O.P.E.
+Outreach in Kelowna, BC for their second annual Hope in Her Eyes event.
+The SOLD OUT event offered attendees an evening like no one had ever seen.
+There was eye-gazing and an art auction that depicted women and their eyes.
 Their were stories of bravery and courage as women rose up from marginalized positions and succeeded in thriving.

 The benefit raised $17,000 to support women locally and globally with 50% of the proceeds staying right here in Kelowna and 50% going to Nepal.